 Treatment For Erectile Dysfunction (ED) in Kansas City

 Treatment for ED begins with a complete evaluation by your doctor and by recognizing and treating the risk factors listed above.
-It is important to address lifestyle issues contributing to your erection problems.
-It is unrealistic to remain an obese, hypertensive, smoking diabetic male, and expect a healthy sexual experience.
+Addressing potential lifestyle issues contributing to your erection problems is important.
 Diet and exercise are the first steps.

 Treatment for ED was revolutionized after the introduction of sildenafil (Viagra).
 This was the first effective pill for the treatment of ED and is now joined by vardenafil (Levitra) tadalafil (Cialis) and avanafil (Stendra).
 Medications work best for men who can achieve at least partial erections.